zama-ai/bounty-program/Bounties/Application/create-a-secp256k1-tutorial.md

-# Create a FHE ECDSA signature tutorial with Concrete Numpy or TFHE-rs
+# Create a FHE ECDSA signature tutorial with TFHE-rs
 `Application`

 ## Overview